chainpoint/chainpoint-core/DEV_README.md

 ## Anchor Interface

-The `go-abci-service/anchor` package contains an interface which allows alternate blockchain anchor engine to be implemented.
+The `anchor` package contains an interface which allows alternate blockchain anchor engine to be implemented.
 Chainpoint's bitcoin anchoring implementation is included in the `bitcoin` subpackage.

 Any new blockchain anchor must implement the methods in the `anchor_interface.go` file, as well as assign the new anchor to the AnchorEngine in the ABCI AnchorApplication.